alisaifee/coredis/docs/source/api_reference.rst

     return value * ARGV[1]"""
     multiply = r.register_script(lua)

-`multiply` is now a Script instance that is invoked by calling it like a function.
+`multiply` is now a :class:`~coredis.commands.script.Script` instance that is invoked by calling it like a function.
 Script instances accept the following optional arguments:

 * **keys**: A list of key names that the script will access.
 This becomes the KEYS list in LUA.